-Types of concert venues range from 50-capacity dive bars to open-air stadiums holding over 100,000 fans, and the venue shapes everything — the sound, the energy, the sightlines, and the memory you take home.
-Whether you are pressed against the stage in a sweaty club or watching from the upper tier of an arena, the venue defines the experience just as much as the artist on stage.
+Concert venues range from 50-capacity dive bars to concert stadiums holding over 90,000 fans, and the venue shapes everything about the night — the sound, the sightlines, the crowd energy, and the memory you walk away with.
+Whether you’re pressed against the stage in a sweaty club or watching from the upper deck of a stadium under the lights, the room, or the field, is doing as much work as the artist on stage.

-This guide covers every major type of concert venue and entertainment venue, explains what makes each one distinct, and breaks down the different types of concerts you will encounter.
-It also directly answers one of the most searched live music questions: what type of structure are Madison Square Garden and The O2?
+This guide covers every major type of concert venue and entertainment venue, breaks down the different types of concerts you’ll encounter at each one, and directly answers two of the most-searched live music questions: what type of structure are Madison Square Garden and The O2, and does the Hollywood Bowl have any weather shelter if it rains.

 Quick Answer

-Madison Square Garden and The O2 Arena in London are both examples of multi-purpose indoor arenas — large, fully enclosed venues built to host concerts, sports, and other live events year-round.
-The main types of concert venues, from smallest to largest, are: small clubs and dive bars, jazz clubs and nightclubs, theater venues, concert halls, opera houses, multi-purpose indoor arenas, outdoor amphitheaters, stadiums, festival grounds, and outdoor parks and bandshells.
+Madison Square Garden and The O2 Arena in London are both multi-purpose indoor arenas — enclosed venues built to host concerts, sports, and other live events year-round.
+The main types of concert venues, smallest to largest, are: small clubs and dive bars, jazz clubs and nightclubs, theaters, concert halls and opera houses, indoor arenas, outdoor amphitheaters, concert stadiums, and festival grounds.
+The Hollywood Bowl, one of the world’s most famous amphitheaters, has no weather shelter — it’s fully open-air, and shows go on rain or shine.

 Arenas: Multi-Purpose Indoor Venues (5,000–20,000 Capacity)

-The O2 Arena holds up to 20,000 people for concerts and was ranked the world’s busiest music arena in 2008 by ticket sales.
-It hosted Prince’s legendary 21-night residency in 2007 and regularly sells over a million tickets annually.
-Madison Square Garden seats approximately 22,000 for concerts and hosts around 320 events per year, from Grammy Award ceremonies to New York Knicks games.
+The O2 Arena holds up to 20,000 people for concerts and hosted Prince’s legendary 21-night residency in 2007.
+Madison Square Garden seats approximately 22,000 for concerts and hosts around 320 events a year, from awards shows to New York Knicks games.
 Other iconic arenas include the Kia Forum in Los Angeles, Scotiabank Arena in Toronto, and the United Center in Chicago.
+Arenas trade some intimacy for scale — production crews can fly rigs from the ceiling and run large LED screens — but concrete, steel, and glass reflect sound, so arena engineers work hard to compensate for the reverberant, enclosed environment.

 Small Clubs and Dive Bars (50–500 Capacity)